ArthoPacini/Steganography/README.md

 # Steganography with C++ and .PPM files

 Steganography is a set of techniques for hiding secret data within ordinary data.
-This software hides messages into .ppm images files
+This software hides messages into .ppm images files.
+It's written in Standard C++, no dependencies.

 ## Getting Started